About This Course

 What will you study on this course?

-You’ll also develop skills that might be used when collecting data for research and/or applied purposes in laboratory and field settings.
-At the end of the degree, you’ll have developed contextual awareness and problem solving when considering how scientific principles and practical interventions might be applied to sport and exercise settings, and will be able to interpret and communicate scientific data to suit the needs of the audience (e.g., athletes, coaches, clinicians or patients).
-You’ll also be able to demonstrate a range of standard key skills, including awareness of health and safety and ethical considerations.
+Graduates will also develop practical skills that might be used when collecting data for research and/or applied purposes in laboratory and field settings.
+They will have developed contextual awareness and problem solving when considering how scientific principles and practical interventions might be applied to sport and exercise settings, and will be able to interpret and communicate scientific data to suit the needs of the audience (e.g. clinicians or patients).
+They will also be able to demonstrate a range of standard key skills, including awareness of health and safety and ethical considerations.

-Collectively, these approaches are designed to equip you with the communication and presentation skills, interactive and group skills, reflective practice skills, and numeracy and information technology skills that will allow you to to demonstrate the professionalism required in the workplace.
+Collectively, these approaches are designed to equip graduates with the communication and presentation skills, interactive and group skills, reflective practice skills, and numeracy and information technology skills that will allow them to demonstrate professionalism as required in the workplace.